There are no Friends events planned at present but do watch this space…

 The talk takes place in the Education Room of Brighton Museum and consists of two 45 minute halves with a short break, during which the Museum Café will be open.
 Tickets are £5, bookable in advance only, and copies of Nicolas’s book “Menuhin’s Vision: 50 Years of the Yehudi Menuhin School” will be on sale.

 Following Yehudi Menuhin’s death in 1999 he knew it to be his mission to maintain the ideals and ethos of the School that Yehudi had set up some 35 years previously.
 Having been the Headmaster for almost half of the School’s life, he was in the ideal position to write about its extraordinary development and impact on music education in the United Kingdom.

 The book, published by Phillimore in December 2013, contains more than 100 colour and monochrome illustrations and runs to 214 pages.

-SUNDAY 22 MARCH AT 5PM
+FRIENDS’ RECEPTION: SUNDAY 22 MARCH 2015

 All Friends of the Philharmonic are cordially invited to attend this event (please make sure you have your Membership card with you to gain entry) at which the Mayor of Brighton & Hove, Councillor Brian Fitch, will thank Barry for his contribution to the city, and Barry will be presented with a small token of our appreciation.
 The wine for this event is kindly sponsored by Friends Mr & Mrs Pelling.